A-Led-Weather/API/README.md

 ### With Docker

 - Set up your .env file variables accordingly to your docker-compose.yaml file.
-- use the command `docker compose up`
+- use the command `docker compose up` from your application directory
 - RUN !

 ## Usage